 Many people who use Facebook see it as purely a social media platform.
 However, Facebook is also a business and marketing platform that utilizes social media usage habits.
 As such, many e-commerce businesses use the Facebook business and marketing platform as an e-commerce website.
 Google finds these Facebook-centric web pages (known as fan pages) using SEO strategies developed by digital marketers.
 For example, choosing the page’s name with a researched keyword as the first word helps Google find the page.

 After creating the fan page, the digital marketer strategically interweaves the researched keywords throughout the fan page.
 Known as keyword optimization, this is no different than developing web copy for a traditional website.
-Facebook’s fan page format helps businesses focus essential business information.
+Facebook’s fan page format helps businesses focus on essential business information.
 For instance, the About, Mission, and Company Description sections help Google’s algorithms find the Facebook fan page.
 It also helps in pinpointing local businesses if the fan page contains the business’s address.

 SEO Ties Facebook to Other Digital Channels

 Backlinking is a critical component of SEO optimization.
 While some businesses use a Facebook fan page as the primary business website, many more businesses have both.
 Not only that, a talented digital marketer will utilize as many social media platforms as possible.
-That said, providing a hyperlink in Facebook’s fan page that links up with other digital channels reaches more potential customers.
-Additionally, Google places high emphasis on backlinks when placing results on SERPs.
+That said, providing a hyperlink to Facebook’s fan page that links up with other digital channels reaches more potential customers.
+Additionally, Google places a high emphasis on backlinks when placing results on SERPs.

 SEO and Facebook are closely linked together in a marketing partnership that dominates much of the world’s e-commerce web traffic.
 While one can exist without the other, the number of potential customers increases several times over when used together.
 Consequently, a digital marketing agency such as Web Rocket Media understands how SEO connects with Facebook.
-Web Rocket Media’s expert social media marketers will streamline your digital advertising needs, enabling your company’s full customer outreach potential
+Web Rocket Media’s expert social media marketers will streamline your digital advertising needs, enabling your company’s full customer outreach potential.